James A. Hefner: Early life

-Clark Atlanta University

 Jackson State University

 Dr. James A. Hefner became the seventh president of Jackson State University on May 1, 1984, serving until April 1, 1991.
 Upon assuming the Presidency, he launched a five-year $10 million capital campaign generating $11.2 million a year ahead of schedule.
 This administration was characterized by enhancement of the scholarship program; establishment of a Community Development Corporation with the assistance of the Ford Foundation to improve the blighted area around the campus; organization of a Staff Senate; establishment of the Center for Professional Development and the Center of Technology Transfer, and expansion of programs through the Division of Continuing Education and the Universities Center.

 Tennessee State University

 During Hefner's 14-year tenure as president of Tennessee State University, he oversaw the implementation of a $112 million capital improvement plan, secured as part of the Geier agreement that attempted to end race-based disparity in higher education spending in Tennessee.
 Several new buildings were built, including a campus center, an administration building, and a performing arts center.
 Enrollment reached an all-time high of 9,100 students.